©Copyright 1997 by Robert Chuckrow

 Breaking a Fast

 The most important and perhaps the hardest part of a fast is breaking it properly.
-Here is where strong resolve is necessary not to succumb to the ravenous appetite that develops and jump back to prior habits of wrong eating.
+Here is where strong resolve is necessary not to succumb to the ravenous appetite that develops, which promotes resumtion of prior habits of wrong eating.

 Arnold De Vries8 and others tell of disastrous medical results of improperly breaking long fasts.
 For a healthy person, breaking a short fast is less critical.
 However, carefully breaking any fast extends and greatly augments its beneficial health and educational effects.